jazlab/tabletop/README.md

 This will build the Docker images and start the containers.
 There are 3 primary
 containers:
-- `server`: The server container for the TableTop project, which runs all the local ROS2 nodes (including the Universal Robots driver nodes, the MoveIt nodes, and the TableTop nodes).
+- `server`: The server container for the TableTop project, which runs all the local ROS 2 nodes (including the Universal Robots driver nodes, the MoveIt nodes, and the TableTop nodes).
 On startup, the `server` container will install any dependencies and build the project.
 It will then run the launch file specified in the `LAUNCH_FILE` environment variable or